svachmic/Authenticator/README.md

 ### Authenticate

-If `Authenticate` method is called without previously setting up PIN, setup dialog is shown instead.
+If `authenticateUser` method is called without previously setting up PIN, setup dialog is shown instead.
 After PIN is set up, method behaves as though user has been authenticated.

 ```swift
 Authenticator.authenticateUser(self.navigationController!, completionClosure: { () -> Void in